Oluwasetemi/css-note/slides.md

 In the code above, we are trying to style the h1 element but we have two CSS ruleset, so which stylesheet will override the other?
 This is where our knowledge on specificity algorithm comes in.
 <br/>
 <br/>
-Specificity is a score given to selectors, and whenever we have two or more CSS rules pointing to the same element, the selector that has the highest specificity score will win, which means the CSS ruleset of this particular selector will be apllied on the element.
+Specificity is a score given to selectors, and whenever we have two or more CSS rules pointing to the same element, the selector that has the highest specificity score will win, which means the CSS ruleset of this particular selector will be applied on the element.

 ## <!-- We will come back to this at the end of this topic. -->

 ---
+hideInToc: true
+---

-## Specificity Hierachy
+## Specificity Hierarchy

-CSS selectors are of different forms and each of them has its place in the specificity hierachy.
+CSS selectors are of different forms and each of them has its place in the specificity hierarchy.

 CSS Selectors decrease in specificity from top to bottom, meaning the selector at the top of the hierarchy has the highest specificity.